git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 ### Workflow

-* Knob Speed Normal: Adjust the speed of the knobs
+* Knob Speed Normal: Adjust the speed of the knobs.
-* Knob Speed Slow: Adjust the speed of the knobs when used with Shift for fine adjustments
+* Knob Speed Slow: Adjust the speed of the knobs when used with Shift for fine adjustments.
+There is a function to define the Shift button available (*Global: Shift button*).
 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.

 ## Document Settings